One of the most important heritage destinations in Ireland dedicated to the impact and legacy of the Great Famine.

-At the new, immersive National Famine Museum on the stunning Strokestown estate, visitors can explore the parallel lives experienced in Ireland’s darkest times by 19th-century landlords, tenants, and cottiers.
+The immersive National Famine Museum on the stunning Strokestown estate is a compelling and emotive visitor experience.
+Visitors can explore the parallel lives experienced in Ireland’s darkest times by 19th-century landlords, tenants, and cottiers.

-The interactive displays and compelling exhibitions in this extraordinarily moving museum encourage visitors of all ages to engage with famine, past and present.
+The interactive displays and compelling exhibitions encourage visitors of all ages to engage with the famine story.

 Strokestown’s Palladian House

-A tour of Strokestown Park’s Georgian Palladian House offers intriguing clues about the Irish experience in centuries past for people living vastly different parallel lives.
+A tour of Strokestown Park’s Georgian Palladian House offers intriguing clues to the Irish experience in centuries past for people living vastly different lives.

-Soak in the atmosphere of a house where generations of gentryfolk left their influence.
-Visit the galleried kitchen to sense what life was like for the staff ‘below stairs’, and explore the charming nursery and the school room, before heading outdoors to enjoy our gardens and explore Strokestown Park’s lovely woodlands.
+Soak in the atmosphere of a house where generations of gentry left their influence.
+Visit the galleried kitchen to sense what life was like for the staff downstairs.
+Explore the charming nursery and the school room, before heading outdoors to enjoy the gardens and explore Strokestown Park’s woodlands.